ricardosouzamorais/dk-fib-calculator-multi-container/README.md

 When we change the version of the image on docker hub, for example, and we are using the tag latest, we can use the following imperative command in order to make the ***k8s*** update the ***Pods***: `kubectl client-deploy update_version VERSION_ID`

+We can also use `kubectl set` in order to update a property on one of our objects that exist inside of our cluster, like `kubectl set image OBJECT_TYPE/OBJECT_NAME CONTAINER_NAME = NEW_IMAGE_TO_USE`.
+*  `kubectl set image OBJECT_TYPE/OBJECT_NAME CONTAINER_NAME = NEW_IMAGE_TO_USE`

+Imagine the situation where you specify the version inside the ***Deployment*** config file.
+In this case, you would need a final commit after the build and image has been generated, just to get the version and put in the config file.<br/>
+In order to solve this, we can specify the image update by a command like this: `kubectl set image deployment/client-deployment client=ricardosouzamorais/multi-fib-client:0.0.5`

 ## Remove an object

 We can use (imperative command): `kubectl delete -f FILENAME`